Krymancer/classic-mario/README.md

 The game architecture actually is very simple:

-- The folder assets has all the sprites
+- The folder images has all the sprites
 - The Js folder has all the source code
 - The level folder contains the descriptions of levels in json's
 - The sprites folder contains the descriptions of entities e.g: mario, koopas, gombas and etc.